Faris' Major Accomplsiments

 The visionary for establishing a podium for the voice of the people in form of “public comments” for the first time in the history of Overland Park: A thirty minutes free-speech episode in the beginning of all city council meetings when people can talk to their councilmembers directly.

-A voice for the people to save the OP from “apartment invasion” and “Overdevelopment”, an advocate for sensible urban planning for Overland Park.
+A voice of reason for defending OP from Apartment invasion & Overdevelopment and an advocate for sensible suburban planning

 Supporting neighborhoods and their quality of life against overdevelopment all around Overland Park including: